10 Great Things to Do in Pennsylvania in September

 Take some time to explore my top picks for things to do in Pennsylvania in September, and then get out an explore this great state.

-La Festa Italiana in Scranton – September 1-4
+La Festa Italiana in Scranton – August 31-September 3

 La Festa Italiana brings thousands of visitors into downtown Scranton for this Italian festival.
 Visitors can listen to live music, including music from both Dean Martin and Frank Sinatra impersonators, eat delicious Italian food, and shop Italian-themed gifts.
 There will also be a 5k race.

-Visitors wanting to explore even more of Scranton can visit Railfest on September 2 and 3 at Steamtown National Historic Site.
+Visitors wanting to explore even more of Scranton can visit Railfest on September 1 and 2 at Steamtown National Historic Site.

 For more information on La Festa Italiana, visit the event’s website.